Bilinear optimal control for the Stokes-Brinkman equations: a priori and a posteriori error analyses: Introduction

-The control bounds $\mathsf{a}$ and $\mathsf{b}$ both belong to $\mathbb{R}$ and are chosen so that $\mathsf{a} < \mathsf{b}$.
+The control bounds $\mathsf{a}$ and $\mathsf{b}$ both belong to $\mathbb{R}$ and are chosen so that \GC{$0\leq\mathsf{a} < \mathsf{b}<\infty$}.

 When the state equations are replaced by the problem $-\Delta u + q u = f$ in $\Omega$ and $u = 0$ on $\partial \Omega$, there are several works that provide error estimates for finite element discretizations of \eqref{eq:functional}--\eqref{eq:set_adm}.
 To the best of our knowledge, \cite{MR2536007} is the first paper that provides an analysis.
 In this paper, the authors investigate discretization methods and derive error bounds \cite[Corollaries 5.6 and 5.10]{MR2536007}.
 These results were later extended to mixed and stabilized methods in \cite{MR3103238} and \cite{MR3693332}, respectively.
 Regarding the analysis of \emph{a posteriori} error estimates, we refer the reader to \cite{MR2680928} and \cite{MR4450052}.
 We would also like to refer to the paper \cite{MR4081184}, in which the author studies an optimal control problem with a bilinear term in the boundary condition of the state equation.
-Finally, we mention the recent advances in the semilinear scenario presented in \cite{MR4679130} and \cite{casas2024error}.
+Finally, we mention the recent advances in the semilinear scenario presented in \EO{\cite{MR4679130,MR4858133,OSQ:25}.}

-As far as we know, this paper is the \emph{first} to study optimality conditions and finite element schemes for the control problem \eqref{eq:state}--\eqref{eq:set_adm}.
+As far as we know, this is the \emph{first} paper that investigates optimality conditions and finite element schemes for the control problem \EO{\eqref{eq:functional}--\eqref{eq:set_adm}}.
 The analysis is not trivial and involves a number of difficulties.
 To overcome them, we had to provide several results.
 In the following, we list what we consider to be the main contributions of our work:

 $\bullet$ \emph{Existence results and optimality conditions:} We prove that the optimal control problem admits at least one optimal solution and derive first- and necessary and sufficient second-order optimality conditions with a minimal gap.